angeles-renjo/gasph-legal/privacy-policy.md

 This privacy policy is effective as of 2025-05-14

+## Data Deletion Requests

+To request deletion of your account and associated data, please contact us at gasphorg@gmail.com with the subject line "Account Deletion Request" and include the email address associated with your account.

+We will process your deletion request within 30 days.

 ## Contact Us

 If you have any questions or suggestions about the privacy policy, do not hesitate to contact the Service Provider at gasphorg@gmail.com.